Resilient Distributed Vector Consensus Using Centerpoints: Numerical Evaluation

 \subsection{Centerpoint based resilient consensus}

-We consider a group of 120 robots, {out of which 100 are normal and 20 are adversarial}.
+We simulate a group of 120 robots, {out of which 100 are normal and 20 are adversarial}.
 They are deployed in a planar region $\mathcal{W} = [-1,1] \times [-1,1] \in \mathbb{R}^2$ as shown in \figref{fig: centerpoint consensus initial topology}(a), where nodes in blue are normal robots executing consensus and nodes in red represent adversarial robots.
-We consider three types of adversarial behaviors: \begin{itemize} \item Stationary adversaries - each red node has a fixed position that does not change throughout the simulation. \item Oscillating adversaries - each red node changes its position by moving from corner to corner within the square of length 0.1 as depicted in \figref{fig: centerpoint consensus initial topology}(b).

-\item Move-away adversaries - each red node moves towards the closest corner of the region $\mathcal{W}$ from its initial position, and stays stationary at the corner if the next move will make it escape from $\mathcal{W}$, as shown in \figref{fig: centerpoint consensus initial topology}(c). \end{itemize}
+We consider three types of adversarial behaviors: \begin{itemize} \item \emph{Stationary} -- each red node has a fixed position that does not change throughout the simulation. \item \emph{Oscillating} -- each red node changes its position by moving from corner to corner within the square of length 0.1, as depicted in \figref{fig: centerpoint consensus initial topology}(b). \item \emph{Move-away} -- each red node moves towards the closest corner of the region $\mathcal{W}$ from its initial position and then stays there, as shown in \figref{fig: centerpoint consensus initial topology}(c). \end{itemize}

 The interconnection topology is captured by a disk graph with a fixed sensing radius of $r = 0.45$ for every normal robot.
 Each normal robot executes consensus algorithm based on centerpoint.
-Consensus is guaranteed if the number of adversarial robots in the neighborhood of each normal robot $i$ is $n_{f_i} \le \left(\lceil \frac{|\mathcal{N}_i|}{3}\rceil-1\right)$, which is indeed the case in all the simulations here.
-Consequently, normal robots achieve consensus, as shown in Figures \ref{fig: centerpoint consensus evolution} and \ref{fig: centerpoint consensus positiion change}, in the presence of all three types of adversarial nodes.
+Consensus is guaranteed if the number of adversarial robots in the neighborhood of each normal robot $i$ is $F_i \le \left(\left\lfloor \frac{{N}_i}{3}\right\rfloor-1\right)$ and the sequence of graphs induced by normal agents is repeatedly reachable.
+Both of these conditions are satisfied in all the simulations here.
+Consequently, normal robots achieve consensus in the presence of all three types of adversarial nodes, as shown in Figures \ref{fig: centerpoint consensus evolution} and \ref{fig: centerpoint consensus positiion change}.